Assessment Update Informational Sessions

 Why are property assessments important?

 Property assessments are necessary to equitably distribute the tax burden among all property owners based upon the market value of their property.
 Properties are appraised so that some of the costs associated with providing services such as public education, fire/police protections, senior services, youth & recreation, roads & utilities can be allocated to property owners in proportion to the market value of their individual properties.
+We encourage an understanding of property taxes and assessments.

 |March 1st||Taxable Status and Valuation Day (last day to apply for exemptions)|